-This is what Special Public Prosecutor Ujjwal Nikam said on Wednesday strongly appealing to the court for a death sentence to the convict in the Preeti Rathi acid attack case.
+This is what Special Public Prosecutor Ujjwal Nikam had said strongly appealing to the court for a death sentence to the convict in the Preeti Rathi acid attack case.
 Convinced by the strength of his argument, a special women's court in Mumbai on Thursday gave capital punishment to 26-year-old Ankur Lal Panwar in the 2013 case.
 Panwar, who was jealous of the victim's career growth, threw concentrated sulfuric acid on Preeti at the Bandra Terminus leading to her death finally after she succumbed to her injuries during treatment.

 Nikam had termed the case fit for death sentence, saying that it falls in the 'rarest of rare' category.